thisismyrobot/cheepbot/map_building/README.md

     pip install -r requirements.txt
     pip install opencv-contrib-python==3.3.0.10

-On the Pi, as tested with Python 3.5 on Raspbian Strech:
+### On the Pi, as tested with Python 3.5 on Raspbian Stretch:

     python3 -m venv venv
     source venv/bin/activate
     pip install -r requirements.txt
     chmod 755 serve.sh

+Change swap size to 1 GB temporarily by setting CONF_SWAPSIZE to 1024 in:

+    /etc/dphys-swapfile

+Then running:

+    sudo /etc/init.d/dphys-swapfile stop
+    sudo /etc/init.d/dphys-swapfile start

 aaaaand this bit ...
 Sorry.
 This will take a while.
 And by "a while" I mean that "make" took **6+ hours on a Pi Zero**.
 I strongly suggest that you image